otto-torino/django-baton/README.md

 ## <a name="customization"></a>Customization

+It's easy to customize the appeareance of __baton__.
+You can override all the css variables, just create a `baton/css/root.css` file (see [here](https://github.com/otto-torino/django-baton/tree/master/baton/static/baton/css/root.css)) and serve it from an app listed before baton in `INSTALLED_APPS`.

-It's easy to heavily customize the appeareance of __baton__.
-All the stuff is compiled from a modern JS app which resides in `baton/static/baton/app`.
+If you need heavy customization or you need to customize the `primary` and `secondary` colors, you can edit and recompile the JS app which resides in `baton/static/baton/app`.

 ![Customization](docs/images/customization.png)

-You just need to change the [SASS variables values](https://github.com/otto-torino/django-baton/blob/master/baton/static/baton/app/src/styles/_variables.scss) (and you can also overwrite Bootstrap variables), re-compile, get the compiled JS file, place it in the static folder of your main app, and place your main app (ROOTAPP) before __baton__ in the `INSTALLED_APPS`.
+Make the changes you want, re-compile, get the compiled JS file, place it in the static folder of your main app, and place your main app (ROOTAPP) before __baton__ in the `INSTALLED_APPS`.

 So: